 In addition to learning to understand and appreciate scientific thought, an important objective of all the classes is the encouragement and practice of skills that make possible lifelong learning.
 To this end, certain commitments and competencies are expected to be developed within the natural science sequence.
 These include:

 Commitment to one’s own learning

 Measured by class attendance and by participation, especially letting others know what you do and don’t understand.

 Reading the source materials for the class carefully and completely

 A genuine question is one for which you sincerely seek the answer.
 Non-genuine questions include questions to which you know the answer, questions designed to impress, questions perceived as the “right” question, leading questions, most rhetorical questions, and any other that you don’t really care to hear the answer.

 A growing ability to recapitulate someone else’s point of view

 Measured by the other person agreeing that you’ve done full justice to his/her position.

-These objectives are part of what makes the so classes exciting.
+These objectives are part of what makes the classes so exciting.
 We talk to one another!
 We attempt to understand one another!
 We seriously engage the authors we read, the experiments we try.
 And the excitement keeps happening!